 I was lucky enough to grow up in Kitimat, a small town on the coast of northern British Columbia, just under Alaska.
-I had no plans of leaving this small beautiful town, but two years after graduating high school, I ended up in the “Big City” of Prince George where I would attend the University of Northern British Columbia (UNBC).
+I had no plans of leaving this small beautiful town, but two years after graduating high school, I ended up moving to the “Big City” of Prince George where I would attend the University of Northern British Columbia (UNBC).

-I had never been so far away from the ocean in my entire life and my first thought upon arriving in Prince George was “This city is huge, I don’t know how I am ever going to get around without Google maps.”
-Still to this day, I have to use Google maps!
+I had never been so far away from the ocean in my entire life and my first thought upon arriving in Prince George was “This city is huge, I don’t know how I am ever going to get around without Google Maps.”
+Still to this day, I have to use Google Maps!

 UNBC gave me the opportunity to pursue a Bachelor’s Degree with majors in Finance and Accounting.
-One thing I really enjoyed about UNBC was how easy it was to make friends, and 2 years after graduating I am still living with the best friends that I made during my time at UNBC.
+One thing I really enjoyed about UNBC was how easy it was to make friends, and two years after graduating I am still living with the best friends that I made during my time at UNBC.
 Prince George is now my home and a place where I continue to make incredible memories.
 One of my favourite memories from university was the time a handful of my close friends and I had our own little PG fire pit party outside in the freezing cold winter weather.